Here is a list of what to do when your loved one passes away. If this is not an emergency situation, sit back, take your time, there is no rush.

 Contact government organizations and benefit programs like the Social Security Administration that are making payments to the decedent.

 The Trustee of the Trust must look through the estate planning documents and find the assets list located on schedule A. One by one, the Trustee will deal with each asset.
-If there is only a Will the executor of the will can look to see whats assets the Decedent had.
+If there is only a Will the executor of the will can look to see what assets the Decedent had.
 Everything hopefully has been given away already.
-If not the Will must be taken to the county office to be accepted for Probate.
+The Will must be taken to the County Court to be accepted for Probate if there is property or accounts over a certain amount that did not have a beneficiary.

 If there is no will and there are enough assets to probate, an administrator will be appointed by the court to distribute the assets according to state law.

 As trustee, go to the bank and change the trust account to have a new Tax ID number.
-If the bank will not allow that, open a new bank account for for the decedent’s estate so that all expenses of administering the estate can be recorded and reimbursed.
+You can apply for this Tax ID also known as an EIN on IRS.gov, look for SS-4 form.
+If the bank will not allow that, open a new bank account for the decedent’s estate so that all expenses of administering the estate can be recorded and reimbursed.

 If the Decedent owned a business look for a buy/sell agreement.